 Rajat: How did you approach your preparation in the first 2 attempts?
 And what was your thought process when you devised your preparation strategy?

 Arjun: In my first two attempts I had adopted a kind of brute force approach to preparing for the GMAT.
 I focused on learning as many concepts as possible and solving as many questions in the form of practice and mock tests.
 My thought process was that with more practice my scores will improve.
-Thus, my preparation strategy was focused on raw numbers, like number of concepts learned and number of questions solved.
+Thus, my preparation strategy was focused on raw numbers, like the number of concepts learned and the number of questions solved.

-Focus on first 2 attempts:
+Focus on the first 2 GMAT attempts:

-- Number of concepts learnt
+- Number of concepts learned